-The containment building is a gas-tight building (shell) or other enclosure around a nuclear reactor and a primary circuit.
-The containment is the most characteristic structure of a nuclear power plant.
+The containment building is a gas-tight (shell) or other enclosure around a nuclear reactor and a primary circuit.
+The Containment is the most characteristic structure of a nuclear power plant.
 Practically all nuclear power plants built during the last few decades include a containment building.

 - Confinement.
-Confinement of radioactive material in operational states and in accident conditions.
+Confinement of radioactive material in operational states and accident conditions.

 - Shielding.
-Radiation shielding in operational states and in accident conditions.
+Radiation shielding in operational states and accident conditions.

-While the containment plays a crucial role in Design Basis Accidents or in Design Extension conditions, it is “only” designed to condense steam from primary coolant and to contain it inside the building.
+While the Containment plays a crucial role in Design Basis Accidents or Design Extension conditions, it is “only” designed to condense steam from primary coolant and contain it inside the building.

-In case of Design Basis Accidents such as the Large Break Loss of Coolant Accident (LBLOCA) the pressure increase is usually significant and active containment systems (pressure-suppression systems) must be available in order to maintain the integrity (to keep the pressure and temperature under certain limits) of the containment building.
+In case of Design Basis Accidents such as the Large Break Loss of Coolant Accident (LBLOCA), the pressure increase is usually significant, and active containment systems (pressure-suppression systems) must be available to maintain the integrity (to keep the pressure and temperature under certain limits) of the containment building.

-Most of Pressurized Water Reactors (PWRs) containments use two stage pressure-suppression systems:
+Most Pressurized Water Reactors (PWRs) containments use two-stage pressure-suppression systems:

 - Fan Cooler System.
 This system circulates air through heat exchangers and filters to provide the cooling of containment atmosphere.
-Since this system is not sufficient for suppression during severe loss of coolant accidents, the containment spray system must be available as the secondary active pressure-suppression system.
+Since this system is insufficient for suppression during a severe loss of coolant accidents, the containment spray system must be available as the secondary active pressure suppression system.

 - Containment Spray System.
-This system consist usually from three elements:
+This system consist usually of three elements:

 - Spray System Pump